EvaMaeRey/Dennys_LaQuinta_Chance/README.md

 This is building on the very interesting and fun data science project/learning tool by Colin Rundel and Mine Cetinkaya-Rundel.

 My modifications to the original repository is aimed at creating a (null) comparison for distances between Denny's and La Quinta.
 I randomly reassign positions for Denny's and La Quinta on the continental U.S., and then find the closest neighbor.
-How do these distances compare with the observed distances.
+How do these distances compare with the observed distances?
+Check out the results within!

 ![](lubbock_pair.png)